mmedhat007/chatmimic-connect/README.md

 ### Database Tables

-The application uses the following Supabase tables:
+The application uses a dual-database approach as described in the [Database Structure](project_documentation/2-architecture/database_structure.md) document.

-1. `user_configs` - Stores user configuration data for the WhatsApp AI agent
-2. `user_embeddings` - Stores embeddings for semantic search

 ### Vector Embeddings